Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Study of Transfer Accuracy without Model Fine-tuning

-Next, we investigate the relationship between the \NC$_1$ metric and transfer accuracy by evaluating pre-trained models on downstream data.
-Transferring pre-trained large models to smaller downstream tasks has become a common practice in both the vision \cite{dosovitskiy2021anii} and language \cite{devlin2019bert} domains.
-In the meanwhile, evaluating \NC\ metrics of pre-trained models on downstream data is more convenient, due to the limited availability and large size of source data.\footnote{For example, the JFT dataset \cite{sun2017revisiting}, used in the pretraining of the Vision Transformer, is huge and not publicly accessible.} To control factors affecting our study, we freeze the whole pre-trained model without fine-tuning for each downstream task and only train a linear classifier using the downstream data.
-Contrary to our findings in \Cref{subsec:layers_transfer} for \NC\ on source data, we find that transfer accuracy is negatively correlated with the \NC$_1$ metric on the downstream data.
-This phenomenon is universal for different pre-training models and methods and holds even across different layers of the same model.
+First, we explore the relationship between the \NC$_1$ metric and transfer accuracy by evaluating pre-trained models on downstream data \textbf{before fine-tuning}.
+The practice of transferring pre-trained large models to smaller downstream tasks has become a common approach in NLP \citep{devlin2019bert,houlsby2019parameter,hu2021lora}, vision \citep{dosovitskiy2021anii,evci2022head2toe,adler2020crossdomain}, and multi-modal learning.
+In the meanwhile, evaluating \NC\ metrics of pre-trained models on downstream data is more feasible, as the availability and size of source data are often limited and prohibitive\footnote{For instance, the JFT dataset \citep{sun2017revisiting}, used in pretraining the Vision Transformer, is extensive and not publicly accessible.}.
+To maintain control over the factors influencing our study, we focus on \emph{linear probing} pre-trained models, wherein we \textbf{freeze the entire model} and train a linear classifier on top of it using the downstream data.
+Our findings reveal a negative correlation between transfer accuracy and the \NC$_1$ metric on the downstream training data.
+This phenomenon is universal, as it holds true across multiple downstream datasets \citep{krizhevsky2009learning, maji13fine-grained, cimpoi14describing, parkhi12cats}, different pre-trained models \citep{he2016deep, dosovitskiy2021anii, huang2017densely, sandler2018mobilenetv2, radford2021learning}, the few-shot learning regime, and even across different layers within individual models.